Frequently Asked Questions

 Please come to the Farm Store.

-Call 317-326-2278 and ask for James.
+Call 317-326-2278 and ask for Heather.
 Please note: we are unable to accept orders over the phone.
 To ensure all orders are ready for you at pickup, all orders must be placed online at least one week in advance.

 Group Visits & School Trips